LNWR George the Fifth class 2013 Prince George

 The Trust relies upon donations and regular contributions in order to fund the project.
-The Trust's short-term aims are currently focused on exhibiting its locomotive at Crewe Heritage Centre, strengthening its team and increasing the number of subscribers and active donors.
+The Trust's short-term aims are currently focused building its locomotive, strengthening its team and increasing the number of subscribers and active donors.

-In July 2013 the Trust approached the Duke of Cambridge and Duchess of Cambridge to name their locomotive after their newborn son Prince George.
+In July 2013 the Trust approached the then Duke of Cambridge and Duchess of Cambridge to name their locomotive after their new-born son Prince George.
 The Duke and Duchess accepted, and the locomotive was given the number '2013', the year of his birth, and named 'Prince George' on 22 July 2014, in honour of his first birthday.

+The part build locomotive has been exhibited at Crewe Heritage Centre during the 2023 and 2024 seasons, and its front end decorated with flag and bunting to mark Prince George's 12th birthday a few days earlier, was shown at the Rail 200 show at The Greatest Gathering, when over 40,000 visitors were recorded over three days.
+It is now at a private site in Kirkby in Ashfield.

 About the Class

 They were essentially superheated versions of the LNWR Whale Precursor Class.
 At the same time as the first ten were built, similar non-superheated but otherwise identical Queen Mary Class engines were also built, to compare performance and costs.
 As the George the Fifth Class consumed 25% less coal all the Queen Mary Class were converted to George the Fifth standard.

 As well as being more economical in coal, the George the Fifth Class was able to develop over 1200HP, creating a sensation amongst railway observers at the time.

 Many Precursors were converted at overhauls to conform with the successful George specification; the only visual difference being the Splashers over the driving wheels.

 Due to the Civil Engineer's veto of the planned 4-6-0 only a year after the introduction of the George the Fifth, the class remained on top link duties much longer than was planned.
 Even when the 4-6-0 did appear in 1913 it was in limited numbers until 1920.
 Thus the Class remained as possibly the hardest worked locomotive for its size for many years.
+As a result its history is well documented in contemporary professional records such as are held in the archives of the Institution of Mechanical Engineers, as well as enthusiast publications.
+Most of the LNWR drawings for the class are held at the National Railway Museum, and the LNWR Society also has a very useful archive.
+There are many more recent reference books in the public domain which can be consulted.

 Once bigger locomotives were available in large numbers the Class was redeployed to less onerous main line duties, then ending up on branch lines before final elimination of the last one in 1949.

+Many books have been written about The "George" and related classes of locomotives.
+Possibly the best one for the general reader is The Precursor Family by O. S. Nock.